 But what about those of us who travel for business and also like to tack on some leisure travel at the end of a work trip?
 With such limited time on a trip, we don’t want to waste precious seconds washing a pile of dirty clothes, but we still want to travel with less luggage.
 That’s relatively easy if the trip takes us to a single climate or if we’re going for a single purpose.
 But try to bookend a business trip to Japan with a week exploring Southeast Asia, or trip to South Africa with a few days layover in Europe, and the situation becomes infinitely more complicated.

-If you will be attending a business meeting in a large city, a trick from the owner of a professional shopping company will help you wrap your mind around the duo tomes “less is more” and “every piece has to work hard, twice.”
-Traveling year-round from her apartment in Paris to meet with executives of large clothing stores in the US, she always wore a simple black dress or suit with heels, but she capped it with a fantastic coat.
-When she removed her statement coat, what she was wearing receded and her face and gestures became the focus.
+If you’ll be attending a business meeting in a large city, remember “less is more” and “every piece has to work hard, twice.”
+For example, when the owner of a professional shopping company I know travels year-round from her apartment in Paris to meet with executives of large clothing stores in the US, she always wears a simple black dress or suit with heels, but she tops it with a fantastic coat.
+When she removes her statement coat, what she’s wearing recedes and her face and gestures became the focus.

 One of my favorites is a lightweight, well tailored equestrian riding jacket of spandex and nylon that I use to keep the chill away in a plane cabin, add authority in the boardroom or to hike up a Swiss mountainside.
 For two-climate versatility I like Columbia Sportswear’s Omni-Shade® line of hats, pants and tops.
 They protect from sun damage by blocking the harmful UVB and UVA rays and also work as layering pieces in the cold.
 They have the Skin Cancer Foundation’s Seal of Recommendation for a minimum UPF of 30, are light and easy to pack.

-Amy E. Richard, Media and Communications Manager at Oregon Shakespeare Festival in Ashland, Oregon says, “When packing for a warm clime and cold clime, I‘ve learned those light, thin down jackets (mine is a Marmot) are the best because they can be stuffed into very small bags.”
+Amy E. Richard, Media and Communications Manager at Oregon Shakespeare Festival in Ashland, Oregon says, “When packing for a warm clime and cold clime, I‘ve learned those light, thin down jackets (mine is a Marmot) are best because they can be stuffed into very small bags.”

 Learn more about packing light: